lulzzz/Adrien/docs/front-end-cshap-api-proposal-1.md

 This tensor graph can be compiled into the _compute graph_.
 The compute graph is the numeric counterpart of original symbolic graph.
 The compute graph involves _ND array_ (counterparts of tensors) and _kernels_ (counterparts of comprehensions).

-Tensors and ND arrays are represented by the classes `Tensor` and `Ndarray` respectively.
+Tensors and ND arrays are represented by the classes `Tensor` and `NDArray` respectively.
 Through a `TensorContext`, a graph of `Tensor` is built, which results in a `TensorGraph` object.
 The compilation of the `TensorGraph` goes in two stages: (A) infer all tensor dimensions (B) generate the tensor comprehensions.

 The base class `Tensor` is an untyped generic tensor; it is intended for a "programmatic" use case.
 The classes `Tensor1`, `Tensor2`, `Tensor3` only specifies the number of dimensions by not the dimension themselves.
 Finally, the `Tensor<D1, D2, D3>` generic descendants of `Tensor` are encoding the tensor dimensions through the generics.
 They lend themselves to some degree of type-inference support from C#.